-Date Topics General Comments Mon 1/ 12 Course Overview Plan.
+Topics Ch.
+General Comments Course Overview; 0 Plan.
 Execute with purpose.
 We are going to build effective security programs.
 Only the best programs make it.
-Mon 1/ 19 Martin Luther King Holiday [No class] Mon 1/ GRC and IT Controls; Building the Security Program Design.
+GRC and IT Controls; Building the Security Program Class Design.
 Architect genius.
 Starting with our requirements, we are going to build a robust security program.
 Here's how to be successful and avoid the pitfalls that get organizations into trouble.
-Mon 2/ 2 Access Control Actor control point.
+Access Control 3 Actor control point.
 Collection of mechanisms that work together to create security architecture to protect the assets of the information system.
-Mon 2/ Telecommunications and Network Security Communications control point.
+Telecommunications and Network Security 6 Communications control point.
 Discusses network structures, transmission methods, transport formats and security measures used to provide availability, integrity and confidentiality.
-Mon 2/ Information Security Governance and Risk Management Systems perspectives.
+Information Security Governance and Risk Management 2 Systems perspectives.
 The identification of an organization's information assets and the development, documentation and implementation of policies, standards, procedures and guidelines.
-Mon 2/ Software Development Security Before the fight.
-Refers to the controls that are included within systems and applications software and the steps used in their development [Midterm Handed Out] Mon 3/ 2 [Midterm] [Midterm Due]

-9 Mon 3/9 Cryptography Spies and Lies.
+Software Development Security 10 Before the fight.
+Refers to the controls that are included within systems and applications software and the steps used in their development Cryptography 7 Spies and Lies.
 The principles, means and methods of disguising information to ensure its integrity, confidentiality and authenticity.
-10 Mon 3/16 Spring Break [No class] 11 Mon 3/23 Security Architecture and Design Principled genius.
+Operations Security 4 Principled genius.
 Contains the concepts, principles, structures and standards used to design, implement, monitor, and secure, operating systems, equipment, networks, applications, and those controls used to enforce various levels of confidentiality, integrity and availability.
-12 Mon 3/30 Operations Security Objective execution.
+Security Architecture and Design 11 Objective execution.
 Used to identify the controls over hardware, media and the operators with access privileges to any of these resources.
-13 Mon 4/6 Business Continuity and Disaster Recovery Planning Objective recovery.
+Business Continuity and Disaster Recovery Planning 8 Objective recovery.
 Addresses the preservation of the business in the face of major disruptions to normal business operations.
-14 Mon 4/13 Legal, Regulations, Investigations and Compliance Objective response.
-Addresses computer crime laws and regulations; the investigative measures and techniques which can be used to determine if a crime has been committed and methods to gather evidence.
-15 Mon 4/20 Physical (Environmental) Security Physical control point.
+Legal, Regulations, Investigations and 9 Objective response.
+Addresses computer crime laws and regulations; the investigative measures and techniques which can be used to determine if

+Forensics a crime has been committed and methods to gather evidence.
+11 Physical (Environmental) Security 5 Physical control point.
 Addresses the threats, vulnerabilities and countermeasures that can physically protect an enterprise's resources and sensitive information.
-16 Mon 4/27 Emerging Technologies; The Reality of Soft Skills; Compromising Security Programs Agility and applications.
+12 Emerging Technologies; The Reality of Soft Skills; Compromising Security Programs Class Agility and applications.
 Technology changes quickly, which changes vulnerability profiles and attack vectors.
-Let's review the latest technologies and apply what we've learned so that you know how to assess this changing landscape and apply your knowledge to realworld scenarios.
+Let's review the latest technologies and apply what we've learned so that you know how to assess this changing landscape and apply your knowledge to real-world scenarios.
 Never be caught off guard without a plan to get an answer.; Skilled Delivery.
 The success of your security program depends on more than technology.
 It's your soft skills.
 Let's examine the reality of positioning, selling, politics, and communications as it relates to security.
 And the best part - these skills make you more effective professionally, and more well-rounded personally.; We've built it.
 Now let's break it.
 Learn ages old methodologies for compromising security programs.
 Logical.
 Physical.
 Social.
-[Team Presentations] 17 Mon 5/4 Team Presentations [Team Presentations] [Final Handed Out] 18 Mon 5/11 [Final] [Team Presentations] [Final Due]
+13 Personal Recommendations [Floating Week] Class Practical Applications.
+Addresses the threats and vulnerabilities that can affect your personal resources and sensitive information.
+Review countermeasures that can protect them.
+[Class can be used to bring in guest speakers, address other topics based on class interest.]
+[Presentations] [Team Presentations] [Final] [Final]